Rebel Without a Cause: Plot

-Jim confronts his father while his mother watches.

 Jim later confides to his parents his involvement in the crash and considers turning himself in.
 When Carol declares they are moving again, Jim pleads with Frank to stand up for him.
 When Frank refuses, Jim attacks him in frustration, then storms off to the police station to confess, only to be turned away by the desk sergeant.
 Jim drives back home, finding Judy waiting for him.
 She apologizes for her prior treatment of him due to peer pressure, and the two begin to fall in love.
 Agreeing to never return to their respective homes, Jim suggests they visit an old deserted mansion Plato told him about.

 Meanwhile, Plato is intercepted by three members of Buzz's gang, who are convinced that Jim betrayed them to the police.
 They steal Plato's address book and pursue Jim; Plato retrieves his mother's gun and leaves to warn Jim and Judy, finding them at the mansion.
 The three new friends act out a fantasy as a family.
 Plato then falls asleep, and Jim and Judy leave to explore the mansion, where they share their first kiss.
 Buzz's gang find and wake up Plato, who, frightened and distraught, shoots and wounds one of the gang.
 When Jim returns, he attempts to restrain Plato, who flees, accusing Jim of abandoning him.

 Plato runs to the observatory and barricades himself inside as more police converge including Fremick who, along with Frank and Carol, has been searching for Jim.
 Jim and Judy follow Plato into the observatory, where Jim persuades Plato to trade the gun for his red jacket; Jim quietly removes the ammunition before returning it, and then convinces Plato to come outside.
 When the police notice that Plato still has the gun, they shoot Plato dead as he charges them, unaware that Jim had removed the bullets.
 Frank comforts his grieving son, vowing to be a better father.
 Now reconciled with his parents, Jim introduces them to Judy.